ansible/ansible/docs/docsite/rst/inventory_guide/intro_dynamic_inventory.rst

 Other inventory scripts
 =======================

 In Ansible 2.10 and later, inventory scripts moved to their associated collections.
-Many are now in the `community.general scripts/inventory directory <https://github.com/ansible-collections/community.general/tree/main/scripts/inventory>`_.
+Many are now in the `ansible-community/contrib-scripts repository <https://github.com/ansible-community/contrib-scripts/tree/main/inventory>`_.
 We recommend you use :ref:`inventory_plugins` instead.

 .. _using_multiple_sources: